esemds/shopping_list/README.md

 # shopping_list
-a shopping list command line app in python, very simple and handy one, python is very nice for CMI apps.
+a shopping list command line app in python, very simple and handy one, python is very nice for CLI apps.